Archive 5 Things Your Kid Should Not Post on Instagram

 • Date of birth

 Some personal information can be given away without your kid even knowing.
-For example, some “fun” polls on Instagram might ask questions such as “what’s your favorite color?”
-Other polls might ask more personal questions like “Have you ever been arrested?” or “When did you lose your virginity?”
+For example, some “fun” polls on Instagram might ask questions such as “What’s your favorite color?”
+Other polls might ask more personal questions like “Have you ever been arrested?” or “When did you lose your virginity?”.
 You should make sure your kid knows the difference between what information is too personal and what isn’t.

 Information About Other Kids